coreinfrastructure/best-practices-badge/doc/security.md

 ### Detection

-There are two aspects to detection:
+There are two approaches to detection:
-Internal (which has access to our internal information, such as logs) and external (which does not).
+* internal (which has access to our internal information, such as logs)
+* external (which does not have access to internal information)

+We use both approaches.
+The external approaches do not have access to as much information, but they see the site as a "typical" user would, so combining these approaches has its advantages.

 #### Internal